chenghanhsieh/pixel-flux-tracing-technique/README.md

 Astropy , Numpy, python 2.7

 # What will this page contains?
-This folder contains functions to compute 2D outflow mass, momentum, energy map using the Pixel Flux-tracing Technique developed by Hsieh et al. 2022.
+This folder contains functions to compute 2D outflow mass, momentum, energy map using the Pixel Flux-tracing Technique developed by Hsieh et al. 2023.
+IN PREP

 The Code will be uploaded soon.